fluent/fluent-plugin-opensearch/README.md

 ### reload_connections

-You can tune how the elasticsearch-transport host reloading feature works.
+You can tune how the opensearch-transport host reloading feature works.
 By default it will reload the host list from the server every 10,000th request to spread the load.
-This can be an issue if your Elasticsearch cluster is behind a Reverse Proxy, as Fluentd process may not have direct network access to the Elasticsearch nodes.
+This can be an issue if your OpenSearch cluster is behind a Reverse Proxy, as Fluentd process may not have direct network access to the OpenSearch nodes.

 ```
 reload_connections false # defaults to true